Azure/aztk/docs/70-jobs.md

 ```
 Deleting a Job also permanently deletes any data or logs associated with that cluster.
 If you wish to persist this data, use the `--keep-logs` flag.

-__You are only charged for the job while it is active, Jobs handle provisioning and destorying infrastructure, so you are only charged for the time that your applications are running.__
+__You are only charged for the job while it is active, Jobs handle provisioning and destroying infrastructure, so you are only charged for the time that your applications are running.__

 ### Stopping a Job